Promises/refactored-client-377/README.md

 * Mouse wheel zoom, scroll, and move view
 * Sound engine thanks to galkon (will be replaced with proper 400+)
-* 508+ and legacy text rendering engine: supports
+* 400+ and the original legacy text rendering engine: supports
     * all the old @red@ @str@ etc
     * all the new : (credits to a 508 deob and stewie for his half assed work)
         *     <col=######></col> Custom colors